SaiKrishnaMohan7/Playground/Books/CompSci/ComputerNetwork-TopDownApproach/Chapter-2/Chapter-2-ApplicationLayer.md

     2. When the user clicks on the link `http://video.netcinema.com/6Y7B23V`, the user’s host sends a DNS query for video.netcinema.com
     3. The user’s Local DNS Server (LDNS) relays the DNS query to an authoritative DNS server for NetCinema, which observes the string “video” in the hostname video.netcinema.com.
 To “hand over” the DNS query to KingCDN, instead of returning an IP address, the NetCinema authoritative DNS server returns to the LDNS a hostname in the KingCDN’s domain, for example, _a1105.kingcdn.com_
     4. From this point on, the DNS query enters into KingCDN’s private DNS infrastructure.
 The user’s LDNS then sends a second query, now for _a1105.kingcdn.com,_ and KingCDN’s DNS system eventually returns the IP addresses of a KingCDN content server to the LDNS.
 It is thus here, within the KingCDN’s DNS system, that the CDN server from which the client will receive its content is specified.
     5. The LDNS forwards the IP address of the content-serving CDN node to the user’s host.
     6. Once the client receives the IP address for a KingCDN content server, it establishes a direct TCP connection with the   server at that IP address and issues an HTTP GET request for the video.
 If DASH is used, the server will first send to the client a manifest file with a list of URLs, one for each version of the video, and the client will dynamically select chunks from the different versions

+  - _Cluster Selection Strategies_
+    - Dynamically driecting clients to a CDN server cluster within the CDN by learning the IP of client's LDNS from the DNS query
+    - Geographically closest strategy, LDNS IP mapped to geographic location
+      - may perform poorly for some clients as there maybe too many hops in-between
+        - realtime measurements of loss and delay can be used to workaround but many LDNSs are configured to not respond to such probes

   - _Google infra_
     - 14 mega data centres, server search results and Gmail messages (also a PWA)